blog2

 What is Rocko?

-Rocko is a soon-to-launch platform that enables crypto owners to easily and securely borrow from popular DeFi protocols like Compound and get funds in minutes — no experience needed!
+Rocko is a new platform that enables crypto owners to easily and securely borrow from popular DeFi protocols like Compound and get funds in minutes — no experience needed!
 Use the loan to purchase real estate, pay down higher-rate debt, make everyday purchases, and much more.

 Rocko also provides a loan management dashboard and tools like text and email alerts to help manage your loan and collateral.
 The Rocko team consists of crypto enthusiasts who are ready to help you with any questions you may have.
 You can join the Rocko Discord server, follow our Twitter account, or visit our resource center to learn more about DeFi borrowing.